The way we fund science is broken.

 Of course, it's not like older scientists are just hoarding this money.
 Many principal investigators (PIs) are running big research centers and labs with lots of junior staff, so funding does filter down to younger scientists.
 But this workforce isn't in control of their own funding or research priorities, and so they're not free to go off on their own (figuratively or literally).

 This clustering of science funding and researchers, combined with the pressure for longer-resumes of published work, has contributed to an explosion of co-authorship across every field of research.
 From 1981 to 2012, according to ScienceWatch, the average number of authors per scientific paper more than doubled, while the share of single-author papers fell from about 33% to just over 10%.

 This has happened across all scientific disciplines, but it has been especially pronounced in particle physics.
 The average number of authors for nuclear physics papers went from under five in 1980 to a ridiculous 55 co-authors in 2016 (with some mega-project studies now listing over a thousand authors).

-But other sciences are not immune from the trend:
+But other sciences are not immune from the trend.
+The number of co-authors per paper has spiked in nearly every scientific field.

 While collaboration is often a good thing, this explosion of group projects could be undermining the independent thinking that leads to true innovation.
 Evidence shows that smaller teams produce more innovative research in every area of science.